KhushiGVishwakarma/Calculator_App_Android/README.md

-# PRODIGY_AD_01 – SmartCalc Android Calculator App
+# SmartCalc Android Calculator App

 ## 📱 Project Description:
-This is the first task of my **Android Development Internship at Prodigy InfoTech**.
 I built **SmartCalc**, a modern, dark-themed calculator app inspired by the Windows Calculator.
 It supports all basic arithmetic operations with a sleek UI built using **Java and XML**.

 ## 🔧 Features: